 Hypertension Overview

-Hypertension is a condition characterized by persistently high blood pressure, defined as measurements of 140/90 mmHg or higher, compared to a normal 120/80 mmHg.
+Hypertension is a chronic condition characterized by consistently elevated blood pressure, typically defined as readings of 140/90 mmHg or higher, compared to the normal 120/80 mm…

 Summary